MalachiNichols/super-react/README.md

     most likely stored in app.js, and pass state variable into navbar, and give SignIn component access to setter for said state variable.
 2. custom alert components for signup and signin
+3. add express-bouncer to project to protect brute-force logins